Case File · San Bernardino County, California

 The Pre-Flight Checklist

-Five signals.
+Five source records.
 All public record.

 The community identity, the prior opposition campaigns, the limited county planning staff — all of it was visible in public records before Wonder Inn filed its first application.